dovecot/documentation/source/developer_manual/design/memory.rst

 from data stack is usually returned as a const pointer, so that the caller doesn't try to free it (which would cause a compiler warning).

-When should T_BEGIN/T_END used and when not?
+When should ``T_BEGIN``/``T_END`` used and when not?
 This is kind of black magic.
 In general they shouldn't be used unless it's really necessary, because they make the code more complex.
 But if the code is going through loops with many iterations, where each iteration is allocating memory from data stack, running each iteration inside its own stack frame would be a good idea to avoid excessive memory usage.
-It's also difficult to guess how public APIs are being used, so I've tried to make such API functions use their own private stack frames.
+It's also difficult to guess how public APIs are being used, so it's often good for such API functions use their own private stack frames.
 Dovecot's ioloop code also wraps all I/O callbacks and timeout callbacks into their own stack frames, so you don't need to worry about them.
+It's actually a good idea for any callback to be called with its own data stack frame.

-You can create temporary memory pools from data stack too.
+You can create memory pools from data stack too.
 Usually you should be calling ``pool_datastack_create()`` to generate a new pool, which also tries to track that it's not being used unsafely across different stack frames.
-Some low-level functions can also use ``unsafe_data_stack_pool`` as the pool, which doesn't do such tracking.
+Some low-level functions can also use the slightly more efficient ``unsafe_data_stack_pool`` as the pool, which doesn't do such tracking.

 Data stack's advantages over malloc():